 Somerset West Lottery is a weekly online lottery created to support local causes in Somerset West.

 Shape Mendip Lottery raises funds for good causes that benefit the Mendip community

 There are also many other funds available through government departments, national charities, trusts and businesses which can provide community funding.

 Heart of the South West Local Enterprise Partnership

 Avon and Somerset Police Commissioner Community Action Fund

 The Royal Bath and West Somerset Levels Relief Fund

-Big Lottery funding - a summary of funding available from the Big Lottery is found on the right of this page under information and resources.
+Big Lottery funding – a summary of funding available from the Big Lottery is found on the right of this page under Downloads.

 The Funding Central website – also provides a guide to grants, contracts and loans.